Kufi

 The late President Umaru Yar'Adua of Nigeria, a chieftain of the Fula emirate of Katsina, wearing a crown style kufi.

-A kufi or kufi cap is a brimless, short, and rounded cap worn by men in many populations in North Africa, East Africa, West Africa, South Asia, and the Middle East.
+A kufi or kufi cap is a brimless, short, and rounded cap worn by men in many populations in North, East, and West Africa, South Asia, and the Middle East.

 It is also worn by men throughout the African diaspora.
 The cap has strong associations with many Islamic cultures and pan-African pride.
 In the United States and the United Kingdom, it is also called a "taqiyah".

+Etymology

+The word is derived from Arabic, where the keffiyeh (كُوفِيَّة) is a style of cotton headdress.
+This influenced Swahili’s kofia hat, and ultimately West Africa’s “kufi” cap.

+In the Yoruba language, Ade means crown, and fila means cap.
+Other West African names include fula, fila, and malo hat.

-Islamic, African and African American usage
+Islamic and Pan-African usage

 The hat has strong associations with many Islamic cultures, as well as Pan-African pride.
 In West Africa, a kufi cap is the traditional hat for men, and is part of the national costume of most of the countries in the region.
 It is worn by Muslims, and African Christians.
 Many grandfathers and other older men wear a kufi every day to symbolize their status as wise elders, religious people, or family patriarchs.

 Within the United States, it has become identified primarily with persons of West African heritage, who wear it to show pride in their culture, history, and religion (whether Christianity, Islam, or Traditional African religions).
 It is often made of kente cloth, mudcloth, or knitted or crocheted in a variety of yarns.

 Crown style kufis are the traditional hat worn with formal West African attire.
 A formal dashiki suit will always include a crown style kufi, while the knitted style is most appropriate for non-formal occasions.
-Other caps worn with the dashiki, Senegalese kaftan, and grand boubou, include:
+Other caps are also worn with the dashiki, Senegalese kaftan, and grand boubou.